We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many people find that mixing ACV into a warm bath helps sooth and moisturize the skin.
 It may also be an effective way to fight or prevent yeast infections.
 Bath water does make its way into the vagina.
 The tricky part is using enough ACV to make it effective.

-Fill the tub halfway (at the most) and add 2 cups of ACV.
+Fill the tub halfway at most and add 2 cups of ACV.
 Soak for about 15 minutes.
 While you’re in the tub, practice your Kegel exercises.
-Not only will this help strengthen your pelvic floor muscles, it will help circulate water in and out of the vagina.
+This helps strengthen your pelvic floor muscles.

 Little research has been done on the topical application of ACV, but most people don’t have any problems with it.
-Discontinue use if you experience any odd side effects.
+Discontinue use if you experience any irritation or odd side effects.

 ACV is thought to be natural and safe for people with diabetes who experience reoccurring yeast infections.
 Consider other treatments like coconut oil, over-the-counter suppositories, or prescription antifungal medication.